Last reviewed 15 February 2021

 According to the HSE, most accidents involving electricity occur because:

-when working on live systems or equipment, persons do not have the appropriate safety equipment and training.
+those working on live systems or equipment, do not have the appropriate safety equipment and training.

-Apart from the direct risks, faults in electrical systems or equipment can have associated injuries, for example, receiving a shock while working on an electrical system at height may lead to the individual falling.
+Apart from the direct risks, faults in electrical systems or equipment can have associated injuries, eg receiving a shock while working on an electrical system at height may lead to the individual falling.